apinto/CiscoASARuleAnalysis/README.md

 ## A Mysql DB or Maria DB is required

-This script has been written by a Network Engineer (not a programmer) and therefore most likely is not following all the best coding practices and lots of improvements can me made.
+This script has been written by a Network Engineer (not a Developer) and therefore most likely is not following all the best coding practices.
 All types of positive contributions and/or constructive comments are welcomed